badb000m/Monika.exe/README.md

 # Monika.exe

-Monika.exe is a worm based upon Monika and her characteristics from the game Doki Doki Literature Club (DDLC for short).
+Coded's original idea.
+All credits go to him.
+This is my own code.

-# Features as of last update - 03/11/22
+# Features as of last update - 28/02/2023

 ```
-Change backround,
-Grab system information.
+ * Replaces image files
+ * Overwrites text file data with simple message
+ * Sends IP to attacker using Discord Webhook
 ```

-This is for research purposes into how far worms can go with modern day security (don't cancel me please!).
+I don't give a shit if you cancel me (real)